Rayan733/myarticles/README.md

     </section>

     <section>

+      <article>
         <h2>1.
 The Gaslighter 🧠 </h2>
-      <article>
         <h3>What Is Gaslighting?</h3>
         <blockquote cite="https://www.goodtherapy.org/blog/psychpedia/gaslighting?utm_source=chatgpt.com">
           Gaslighting is a type of emotional abuse.
 Someone who is gaslighting will try to make a targeted person doubt their perception of reality.
 The gaslighter may convince the target that their memories are wrong or that they are overreacting to an event.
-The abuser may then present their own thoughts and feelings as “the real truth.<br>
+The abuser may then present their own thoughts and feelings as <strong>“the real truth.</strong><br>
           Gaslighting is an abusive tactic aimed to make a person doubt their own thoughts and feelings.
-The abuse is often subtle at first.
-For example, if a person is telling a story, the abuser may challenge a small detail.
+The abuse is often subtle at first. <strong>For example,</strong> if a person is telling a story, the abuser may challenge a small detail.
 The person may admit they were wrong on a detail, then move on.
-The next time, the abuser may use that past “victory” to discredit the person further, perhaps by questioning the person’s memory.<br>
+The next time, the abuser may use that past <strong>“victory”</strong> to discredit the person further, perhaps by questioning the person’s memory.<br>
           The person may argue back at first.
 They may intuit something is wrong in the relationship or marriage.
 But because each gaslighting incident is so minor, they can’t pinpoint any specific cause for their unease.
 Over time, the person may second-guess their own emotions and memories.
-They may rely on their abuser to tell them if their memory is correct of if their emotions are “reasonable.”
+They may rely on their abuser to tell them if their memory is correct of if their emotions are <strong>“reasonable.”</strong>
           The abuser uses this trust to gain control over their target. <br>
           Popular culture often depicts gaslighting as a man abusing his wife.
 Yet people of any gender can gaslight others or be gaslit themselves.
 Gaslighting can also occur in platonic contexts such as a workplace.
 Anyone can be a target.
-          A gaslighter often uses the target’s “mistakes” and “overreactions” to cast themself as the victim.
+          A gaslighter often uses the target’s <strong>“mistakes” and “overreactions”</strong> to cast themself as the victim.
-          For example, an abuser may scream accusations at a person until the other party must raise their voice to be heard.
-The abuser may then cut the conversation short, claiming the other person is “out of control” and “too aggressive.”
-In some cases, the abuser may accuse the other person of being the true gaslighter. <br>
+          <strong>For example,</strong> an abuser may scream accusations at a person until the other party must raise their
+          voice to be heard.
+The abuser may then cut the conversation short, claiming the other person is <strong>“out of control” and “too aggressive.”</strong> In some cases, the abuser may accuse the other person of being the true gaslighter. <br>

           <h3>How to Protect Yourself</h3>